NattoRiisa/CharmOverhaul/README.md

 * Shade Cloak has 0.25s more i-frames

 Vengeful Melody (Carefree Melody + Fury of the Fallen):
-* 1% chance to crit for 1.25* damage with Nail strikes whil Fury is **not** active.
+* 1% chance to crit for 1.25* damage with Nail strikes while Fury is **not** active.
 Chance increases for each missing Mask

 Void Twister (Voidheart + Spell Twister):
 * Reduces cost of upgraded Spells by an additional 2